danieljbk/markdowntopdf/README.md

 ### Known Limitations

-- ❌ LaTeX / MathJax syntax is rendered as plain text (no math rendering yet)
+- Printing relies on your browser’s dialog.
+Chrome/Edge/Firefox expose “Save as PDF” directly; Safari uses macOS’s PDF buttons.
-- ❌ Images must be reachable over HTTP(S).
-CORS-protected or missing URLs are replaced with a textual placeholder and flagged in the status message.
+- Remote assets must load in the browser (CORS rules apply).
+If an image/font can’t load, it will not appear in the PDF either.
-- ❌ External scripts/styles in Markdown are ignored for safety.
+- No server rendering.
+Extremely large Markdown files may be constrained by browser memory.

 ## 💰 Cost